When Fewer Layers Break More Chains: Layer Pruning Harms Test-Time Scaling in LLMs: Recovering Test-Time Scaling: Is SFT Sufficient?

 The fragility of test-time scaling under layer pruning, revealed in Section~\ref{section3}, raises a natural question: \textit{Can supervised fine-tuning (SFT) restore test-time scaling after layer pruning?} While prior work has shown that SFT can substantially improve the performance of pruned LLMs, such evaluations have largely been restricted to relatively simple language and knowledge tasks such as MMLU and HellaSwag \citep{reassessing}.
 Whether SFT can restore the disrupted test-time scaling remains a non-trivial open problem.
-In this section, we study two representative strategies, LoRA fine-tuning (LoRA FT) \citep{lora} and full-parameter fine-tuning (Full FT), to assess their effectiveness in recovering test-time scaling degraded by layer pruning.
+In this section, we study two representative strategies, LoRA fine-tuning (LoRA FT) \citep{lora} and full-parameter fine-tuning (Full FT), using SFT datasets of two sizes with 1k and 10k samples, to assess their effectiveness in recovering test-time scaling degraded by layer pruning.

-\textbf{Experimental Settings. } Since ShortGPT, Reverse-order, and LaCo all induce more severe degradation of sequential scaling, we employ the same experimental configuration used for sequential scaling in Section~\ref{section3}.
-For SFT settings: (1) \textbf{LoRA Fine-tuning.} We fine-tune the pruned variants of s1.1-7B and Qwen3-8B on the s1K-1.1 dataset \citep{s1} using LoRA FT with rank 16 and scaling factor 32.
-For each pruned model, we perform a grid search over learning rates $[1\mathrm{e}{-6}, 4\mathrm{e}{-6}, 1\mathrm{e}{-5}, 4\mathrm{e}{-5}, 1\mathrm{e}{-4}]$, selecting the best value by validation on MATH500, GPQA Diamond and AIME24, respectively.
+\textbf{Experimental Settings.} Since ShortGPT, Reverse-order, and LaCo all induce more severe degradation of sequential scaling, we employ the same settings used for sequential scaling in Section~\ref{section3}.
+For SFT settings: (1) \textbf{LoRA FT on 1k data.} We fine-tune the pruned variants of s1.1-7B and Qwen3-8B on the s1K-1.1 dataset \citep{s1} using LoRA FT with rank 16 and scaling factor 32.
+For each pruned model, we perform a grid search over learning rates $[1{e}{-6}, 4{e}{-6}, 1{e}{-5}, 4{e}{-5}, 1{e}{-4}]$, selecting the best value by validation on MATH500, GPQA Diamond and AIME24, respectively.
 Results are reported on the corresponding datasets, with detailed learning rate sweeps provided in Appendix~\ref{Appendix_lr}.
-(2) \textbf{Full-parameter Fine-tuning.} We adopt the same codebase, SFT dataset s1K-1.1 and configurations from s1 \citep{s1}, applying Full FT with a fixed learning rate of $1\mathrm{e}{-5}$.
+(2) \textbf{Full FT on 1k and 10k data.} We follow the s1 codebase and configuration \citep{s1}, and perform Full FT with a fixed learning rate of $1e-5$.
+We use two SFT datasets: (i) \textsc{s1K-1.1}, and (ii) a 10k-sample subset randomly selected from OpenR1-Math-220k\footnote{\url{https://huggingface.co/datasets/open-r1/OpenR1-Math-220k}}.
+We provide more details about the datasets in Appendix \ref{sec:datasets}.